Warmer Kiwi Homes FAQs

 If I don’t have a Community Services Card, are there other ways I can qualify?

 You may qualify if you live in a lower-income area.
-Contact a service provider to find out if your address qualifies.
+Use the eligibility tool to find out if you are eligible.

 Is wall insulation included?